synogen/pcbsharmonymods/Texture Replacer/readme.txt

 5. Start the game and try it out!
 6. The mod creates a "replacer.log" in the mod folder where you can check if things have been loaded correctly in case there are errors or things don't get replaced

-If you are in-game and you changed something in the replacement configuration you can reload the replacement configurations by pressing "CTRL+ALT+R", you still have to reload your save game for all the changes to become visible though!
+If you are in-game and you changed something in the replacement configuration you can reload the replacement configurations by pressing "ALT+N", you still have to reload your save game for all the changes to become visible though!

 ## Material Replacements